 By tackling pressing real-world problems and addressing big questions, University Courses educate the whole student and promote lifelong learning.
 The courses leverage the natural synergies across Vanderbilt's ten schools and colleges, giving students the opportunity to reach beyond their area of study and interact with faculty at the intersection of disciplines.
-Each course promotes trans-institutional learning while providing opportunities to embrace diverse perspectives.
-Additional information regarding University Courses may be found at vu edu/university-courses.
+Each course promotes transinstitutional learning while providing opportunities to embrace diverse perspectives.
+For more information, visit vu.edu/university-courses.